6 Best Things To Do In West Coast National Park On A Day Trip

 4. Beaches

-The park surrounds Langebaan Lagoon with gorgeous white-sand beaches and several secluded spots.
-Two of the best beaches are Kraalbaai and Preekstoel with both offering visitors long stretches of unblemished beaches leading to the ever-inviting turquoise water.
+The park surrounds Langebaan Lagoon with its gorgeous white-sand beaches and several hidden, secluded spots.
+Two of my favourite beaches are Kraalbaai and Preekstoel, both offering long stretches of pristine sand leading to the inviting turquoise water.
 Bring an umbrella, beach towels, sunblock and plenty of water and snacks to spend a lazy morning or afternoon catching some rays in between dips in the chilly water.

 5. Picnics and Braai Spots